-Pathways Implementation Vehicle 🗭 Model Language SUD treatment program certification and licensure regulations Medicaid provider bulletins and provider manuals SUD treatment programs shall be licensed to provide specific services as defined in this chapter or as determined by the commissioner.
+Pathways implementation Vehicle 🗭 Model Language SUD treatment program certification and licensure regulations Medicaid provider bulletins and provider manuals SUD treatment programs shall be licensed to provide specific services as defined in this chapter or as determined by the commissioner.
 [Note: To be defined in accordance with the most current edition of evidence-based, SUD-specific criteria developed by a nonprofit medical association generally recognized for its expertise in addiction treatment (e.g., The ASAM Criteria developed by the American Society of Addiction Medicine).]
-These services include but are not limited to: • Intensive outpatient services; Partial hospitalization services; Clinically managed low-intensity residential services; Clinically managed population-specific high-intensity residential services; Clinically managed high-intensity residential services; Medically monitored intensive inpatient services; and Medically managed intensive inpatient services.
-Program standards shall include: Staff criteria, including composition of clinical and nonclinical staff and relevant training and expertise; Assessment and reassessment requirements and time frames; Patient placement policies and procedures; Admission criteria; Individualized treatment planning Required services; Documentation standards; Continued stay criteria; and Transfer criteria.
+These services include but are not limited to: Intensive outpatient services; Partial hospitalization services/High intensity outpatient services; Clinically managed intensive outpatient services; Clinically managed low-intensity residential services; Clinically managed residential services; and Inpatient services.
+Program standards shall include: Staff criteria, including composition of clinical and nonclinical staff and relevant training and expertise; Admission criteria; Individualized treatment planning Required services; Documentation standards; Continued service criteria; and Transition criteria.
 Ensure sufficiency of providers in state-regulated insurer and Medicaid networks Legislation State insurance regulations State-regulated insurer contracts [AN INDIVIDUAL/GROUP HEALTH BENEFIT PLAN OR MEDICAID MANAGED CARE PLAN] shall arrange coverage to ensure the delivery of medically necessary out-of-network services and any medically necessary follow-up services that, to the maximum extent possible, meet those geographic and timely access standards if medically necessary services, as defined in SUD-specific criteria developed by a nonprofit medical association generally recognized for its expertise in addiction treatment (e.g., The ASAM Criteria developed by the American Society of Addiction Medicine), are not available in network.
 As used in this subdivision, to "arrange coverage to ensure the delivery of medically necessary out-of-network services" includes but is not limited to providing services to secure medically necessary out-of-network options that are available to the enrollee within geographic and timely access standards.
 The enrollee shall pay no more than the same cost sharing that the enrollee would pay for the same covered services received from an in-network provider.

-🖉 Pathways
+🙋 Pathways